ibm-cloud-docs/CDN/running-status.md

 For the Akamai CNAME, it's important to consider the following:

 - The Akamai CNAME is only usable for the HTTP-only and SAN HTTPS mapping.
 For the Wildcard HTTPS mapping, it's only accessible by the IBM CNAME, so you don't have to set the DNS record for the CDN domain.

 - The Akamai CNAME cannot ensure your domain is reachable if you STOPPED your CDN.
 You must manually set your DNS to point your domain to the origin if your domain is running service.

 - For the SAN HTTPS CDN, the Akamai CNAME can only be generated when the CDN status has passed the `Domain validation required`.

+- You can only point your domain to Akamai CNAME after the CDN mapping status is `RUNNING`.
+You cannot use Akamai CNAME to set the DNS record during the process of Domain validation.

 For more information about Akamai CNAME, see the [FAQ for CDN CNAME](#faq-for-cdn-cname).